Jan Chipchase

-Jan Chipchase is the founder of Studio D Radiodurans, a research, design and strategy consultancy that specializes in understanding consumer behavior in emerging markets.
-He was previously Executive Creative Director of Global Insights at Frog Design, where he led the firm’s global research practice in both mainstream and emerging markets.
-Before joining Frog Design in 2010, Chipchase was principal scientist at Nokia, where he researched how technology works and is adopted in different cultures, with a focus on understanding technology 3 to 15 years out.
+Jan Chipchase is a qualitative researcher, strategist, and consultant who is influential in the user research and human-centered design communities.
+He is the founder of Studio D Radiodurans, a research, design and strategy consultancy that specializes in understanding consumer behavior in emerging markets.
+He was previously Executive Creative Director of Global Insights at Frog Design, where he led the firm’s global research practice.
+Before joining Frog Design in 2010, Chipchase was principal scientist at Nokia, where he researched how technology works and is adopted in different cultures, with a focus on a time horizon of3 to 15 years.

-He has lived in London, Berlin, San Francisco, Shanghai, Los Angeles, and almost a decade in Tokyo.
-To date, he holds 25 patents granted and pending.
+He has lived in London, Berlin, San Francisco, Shanghai, Los Angeles, and is currently based in Tokyo.
+He holds 25 patents granted and pending.

 Early life and education

 Chipchase was born in London to a German mother and British father.
 He was raised in London, Brighton, and Berlin.

 Chipchase received a BA in Economics and a MSc in User Interface Design from London Guildhall University.
 He has described himself as a "failed economist" and a "failed academic".